thunderthrasher/linode/linode1.md

 Start off by logging into your Linode account, proceeding to your dashboard and click on the *Linodes* link (Just under your dashboard tab).

 	1. Highlight and copy the IP (Crtl-C)...writing it down works too :-) .
 	2. Start up your SSH Client (Putty), and paste this IP into the **Host name (or IP address) Field**.
-    3. You may get a dialog box displaying **PuTTY Security Alert** (You may ignore it if you wish,and click on the Accept button) ,*basically it's a notice that this is the first time that you logged in from your current computer*.
+    3. You may get a dialog box displaying **PuTTY Security Alert** (You may ignore it if you wish and click on the Accept button) ,*basically it's a notice that this is the first time that you logged in from your current computer*.
 	4. Next a dialog window will open, displaying **Login as:** type in `root`.
 	5. After this Linode will ask you for **root@96.126.113.121's password:** type in the password you used while setting up the Ubuntu 14.04 **(Step 1 of this Tutorial)**.

 ![putty](http://thunderthrasher.com/putty1.png)